 This is because when they feed, they shoot out a chemical that makes it difficult for blood to clot quickly.

 Hours after a gnat bite, you may deal with severe itching, swelling, and pain.
-Scratching can easily lead to scarring, the spread of bacteria, and even more severe health problems such as cellulitis.
+Scratching a gnat problem can easily lead to scarring, the spread of bacteria, and even more severe health problems such as cellulitis.

-Additionally, gnats are also known carriers of conjunctivitis, more commonly referred to as pinkeye.
-If you live on a farm, gnats can infect your livestock with diseases like the Blue Tongue virus and tularemia.
+Additionally fruit flies, gnats are also known carriers of conjunctivitis, more commonly referred to as pinkeye.
+If you live on a farm, gnats and fruit flies can infect your livestock with diseases like the Blue Tongue virus and tularemia.

 In other words?